 The convenience of ready-to-use formula comes at a price – this kind costs about 20 percent more per ounce than powdered formula.
 The containers also take up more storage space in your cupboard and more space in the landfill (unless you can recycle the containers).

-Once opened, ready-to-use formula has a short lifespan – it must be used within 48 hours.
-Also, because liquid formula is often darker than powdered formula, many moms complain that it’s more likely to stain clothes.
+Once opened, the ready-to-use formula has a short lifespan—it must be used within 48 hours.
+Also, because the liquid formula is often darker than powdered formula, many moms complain that it’s more likely to stain clothes.
+All of this is important to take into consideration when trying to decide which is the best formula milk for a baby 0 – 6 months old.

-Liquid concentrate formula requires mixing equal parts of water and formula.
-Compared to ready-to-use formula, concentrate is less expensive and takes up less storage space.
-Compared to powdered formula, it’s a little easier to prepare but more expensive.
+Liquid Concentrate Formula requires mixing equal parts of water and formula.
+Compared to the ready-to-use formula, the concentrate is less expensive and takes up less storage space.
+Compared to powdered formula, it’s a little easier to prepare but more costly.
+Because this formula takes equal parts water and formula, you’ll want to make sure that you have access to safe water.
+If you’re not sure about the safety of your water source, buy a pH testing kit to find out.

-Powdered formula is the most economical and the most environmentally friendly formula option.
-It takes up the least amount of space in transport, in your pantry, and in your trash can.
+Powdered Formula is the most economical and the most environmentally friendly formula option.
+It takes up the least amount of space in transport, in your pantry, and your trash can.
+Like liquid concentrate formula, you’ll want to make sure that you have a water supply that is safe for your child to use before investing in this.

-Powdered formula takes more time to prepare than other types of formula, and you must follow the directions exactly, but it has a one-month shelf life after the container has been opened.
-As with liquid concentrate formula, you can mix up just the right amount – as much or as little as you want – whenever you need it.
-This is especially helpful if you’re a breastfeeding mom who may only need a supplemental bottle occasionally.
+The powdered formula takes more time to prepare than other types of formula, and you must follow the directions exactly, but it has a one-month shelf life after the container has been opened.
+As with liquid concentrate formula, you can mix up just the right amount—as much or as little as you want—whenever you need it—mixing the formula as you need it is especially helpful if you’re a breastfeeding mom who may only need a supplemental bottle occasionally.

 Be sure to follow any mixing instructions carefully.